SkylineCommunications/dataminer-docs/connector-help/connector_help/Crystal_Vision_FTX_3G.md

 # Crystal Vision FTX 3G

-This driver monitores some parameters of the FTX 3G, a HD or SD to fibre optic transmitter.
+This connector monitores some parameters of the FTX 3G, a HD or SD to fibre optic transmitter.

 ## Installation and configuration

 ### Creation

 ***SNMP connection***
-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 SNMP CONNECTION: